-In line with our sitter and owner guidelines, and to ensure the security and privacy of all members, pets and homes, we do not allow other people on the property whilst a sit is ongoing.
-Once a sitter has begun their sit, we require that the owner(s) have vacated the property for the entirety of the stay, and no other individuals (apart from the confirmed sitters) are present during the sit.
+In line with our sitter and pet parent guidelines, and to ensure the security and privacy of all members, pets and homes, we do not allow other people on the property whilst a sit is ongoing.
+Once a sitter has begun their sit, we require that the pet parent(s) have vacated the property for the entirety of the stay, and no other individuals (apart from the confirmed sitters) are present during the sit.

 Pets are always allowed to be present during a sit!

-If an owner has arrangements in place for people such as cleaners, gardeners and maybe even maintenance people to come in periodically to complete tasks or help maintain the home, then this is allowed.
-An owner that has any arrangements in place must advise a sitter of those arrangements (for example "gardener comes in once a week for 2 hours") before confirming the sit.
-The owner should stipulate the potential for any third parties to be present during a sit by putting that information in their listing.
+If they have arrangements in place for people such as cleaners, gardeners and maybe even maintenance people to come in periodically to complete tasks or help maintain the home, then this is allowed.
+If there are any arrangements in place this must be shared with a sitter (for example "gardener comes in once a week for 2 hours") before confirming the sit.
+The pet parent should stipulate the potential for any third parties to be present during a sit by putting that information in their listing.

 Sitter third party policy

-A sitter must not allow any third parties to attend the sit or enter an owner's property without the owner's consent prior to arranging the sit.
-If an owner is happy for a sitter to arrange for a friend or family to visit them for any part of their sit, then that is absolutely fine provided the owner gives their consent for the sitter to make those arrangements.
+A sitter must not allow any third parties to attend the sit or enter a pet parent's property without their consent prior to arranging the sit.
+If they are happy for a sitter to arrange for a friend or family to visit them for any part of their sit, then that is absolutely fine provided the pet parent gives their consent for the sitter to make those arrangements.

-Sitters must remember that they are staying in an owner's home and be respectful to not allow unauthorised third parties be present on the sit unless the owner says it is okay to do so.
+Sitters must remember that they are staying in a pet parent's home and be respectful to not allow unauthorised third parties be present on the sit unless they says it is okay to do so.